eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 }
 ```

-Here we do not check whether we actually have data since we already know there is data available by calling `hasData`.

 ### Untyped API

 The untyped API offeres similar capabilities and is hence usable in a similar way.
 The major difference is that